 Creators can be difficult to categorize, but I made an attempt.
-This is not meant to be an all-inclusive or exhaustive list of “categories” that don’t neatly fit into the umbrella term “author.”
+I do not mean this to be an all-inclusive or exhaustive list of “categories” that don’t neatly fit into the umbrella term “author.”
 Rather, this is a list of the biggest and fastest growing groups of book creators we see here at Lulu.

 - Personal gifts

 Make no mistake, a lot of creators who use Lulu do not cleanly fit into one group.
-There is always going to be a lot of overlap among these five categories, along with overlap with the broad “author” category that historically made up most self-publishers.
+There will always be a lot of overlap among these five categories, along with overlap with the broad “author” category that historically made up most self-publishers.

 Small and medium businesses, as well as Entrepreneurs, are the newest and most exciting adopter of book printing.

 An entrepreneur somewhere said this years ago.
 Search the phrase on Google and you’ll find no shortage of commentary espousing this point of view.
 I’d like to direct anyone interested in this idea to an excellent piece in Entrepreneur magazine by Ryan Holiday.